 How the Gifted Math Program Works

-Northern Star Online provides both the Gifted Math program and a regular mathematics track for students.
+Northern Star Online provides both a Gifted math program and a regular secondary math track for students.
 Please review NSO Math options.

-Gifted CMP 7 and Gifted Algebra 1: Students log in to the course system every day to complete assignments.
+Gifted Math 7 and Gifted Algebra 1: Students log in to the course system every day to complete assignments.
 Once-twice a week the students and teachers engage in a web conference.

 Gifted Geometry: Students log in to the course system every day to complete assignments.
 Once a week the students and teacher meet face-to-face at a location determined by the teacher.